- Chief Investigator

 Current positions held

 Jagannath Aryal received his PhD degree in Optimisation and Systems Modelling.
-He is currently a Senior Lecturer in the Department of Infrastructure Engineering, Faculty of Engineering and Information Technology (FEIT) at The University of Melbourne.
+He is currently an Associate Professor in the Department of Infrastructure Engineering at The University of Melbourne.

-Before joining the University of Melbourne, he worked at the University of Tasmania (Senior Lecturer), and at CNRS, France (Post-doctoral researcher).
-Prior to this, he was educated in New Zealand, the Netherlands, and Nepal.
-His research collaboration on Earth Observation, geospatial engineering, and spatial analytics extend to the prominent UK/European universities (including the University of Cambridge; CNRS, France; University of Salzburg; University of Twente).
-He currently serves on the editorial board of the Journal of Spatial Science (Taylor & Francis), and Remote Sensing (MDPI), and reviews the scientific journals for IEEE, Springer, and Elsevier.
+His contributions on digital infrastructure engineering solutions are the results of his working experience from high impact international educational institutions and professional bodies.
+His research collaboration on Earth Observation, geospatial engineering, and spatial analysis extend to the prominent UK/European universities (including the University of Cambridge; CNRS, France; University of Salzburg; University of Twente).
+He currently serves to the global remote sensing community as an Associate Editor of IEEE Transactions on Geoscience and Remote Sensing (TGRS) journal, an editor of the Journal of Spatial Science (Taylor & Francis), and Remote Sensing (MDPI), and reviews the scientific journals for IEEE, Springer, and Elsevier.

 With the utilisation of Earth Observation, imaging technologies and AI, his focus in this research theme will be on establishing Digital thread, managing digital twin for various applications, and developing near real time decision support systems.